dhis2/dhis2-docs/user/configure-programs-in-the-maintenance-app.md

         <p><strong>Expression to evaluate and assign</strong></p></td>
         <td><p>Used to help the user calculate and fill out fields in the data entry form.
 The idea is that the user shouldn’t have to fill in values that the system can calculate, for example BMI.</p>
         <p>When a field is assigned a value, the user sees the value but the user can't edit it.</p>
-        <p>Example from Immunization stock card i Zambia: The data element for vaccine stock outgoing balance is calculated based on the data element for incoming stock balance minus the data elements for consumption and wastage.</p>
+        <p>Example from Immunization stock card in Zambia: The data element for vaccine stock outgoing balance is calculated based on the data element for incoming stock balance minus the data elements for consumption and wastage.</p>
         <p>Advanced use: configure an 'assign value' to do a part of a calculation and then assign the result of the calculation to a program rule variable.
 This is the purpose with the &quot;Calculated value&quot; program rule variable.</p></td>
         </tr>
         <tr class="odd">